anuj-glitch/Disease-Prediction-using-Django-and-machine-learning/README.md

-### Disease Prediction based on symptoms provided by patient- A end to end project
+### General Disease Prediction based on symptoms provided by patient- powered by Django & Machine Learning

 # How To Use This